gvwilson/thirdbit/src/fiction/iffy/index.md

 but stumbled and went to one knee.
 Pain bit her leg as stone hit bone.
-She struggled clumsily back to her feet as Benício ran back toward her, taking her arm and hurrying her back the way they had come as the hoverjeep drove itself away.
+She struggled clumsily back to her feet as Ignacio ran back toward her, taking her arm and hurrying her back the way they had come as the hoverjeep drove itself away.

 Four minutes remaining.
-Benício stopped next to a stand of willows no different from the others except for a twist of faded yellow survey tape around one stem.
+Ignacio stopped next to a stand of willows no different from the others except for a twist of faded yellow survey tape around one stem.
 He pressed his hand against a boulder by the stream's edge, counted under his breath,